StevenBlack/intl/readme.md

 <p>In general, in cases where a nCodePage argument is permitted, and a value of 0 is assigned, no code page translation will take place.</p>
 </li>
 <li>
-<p>If the specified value for nCodePage isn't supported, vfp generates error 1914, with message "Code page number is invalid.".</p>
+<p>If the specified value for nCodePage isn't supported, VFP generates error 1914, with message "Code page number is invalid.".</p>
 </li>
 </ul></td>
 </tr>